jmagman/flutter-wiki/Issue-hygiene.md

 ## Assigning Issues

 Issues are typically self-assigned.
 Only assign a bug to someone else if they have explicitly volunteered to do the task.
+If you don't have permissions to assign yourself an issue you want to work on, don't worry about it, just submit the PR (see [[Tree Hygiene]]).

 Only assign a bug to yourself when you are actively working on it or scheduled to work on it.
 If you don't know when you'll be working on it, leave it unassigned.
 Similarly, don't assign bugs to people unless you know they are going to work on it.
 If you find yourself with bugs assigned that you have not scheduled specific time to work on, unassign the bug so that other people feel